rj-price/ont_umi_pipeline/README.md

 ### Overview

-`pipeline-umi-amplicon` is a pipeline for generating high accuracy single molecule reads using unique molecular identifiers (UMIs) from amplicon data.
+`ont_umi_pipeline` is a pipeline for generating high accuracy single molecule reads using unique molecular identifiers (UMIs) from amplicon data.
 The pipeline accepts FASTQ-format sequence files as input and outputs both aligned reads, variant calls and QC stats.